vovo/uva-node/README.md

 status / stat
 -------------
-Syntax: status
+Syntax: status/stat {count}

-Prints out the latest ten submissions for the current account.
+Prints out the latest {count} submissions for the current account.
+{count} defaults to 10 if omitted.

 quit / exit
 -----------